- unsafe.Pointer

 |---|---|---|---|

-How to Choose an Approach (Go vs Java)
+How to choose the approach (Go vs Java)

 // ASCII scheme of choice: